How much to charge for designing and building a website is a question that worries beginners and professionals web designers alike.

 How complex a project is

 The scope of a project that you undertake will directly impact how much to charge for it.
-The website size, type, and the number of pages it has influence its cost.
+The website size, type of website, and the number of pages it has influence its cost.

 An international company, however, might need a large-scale website with a hundred or more pages.
-It may also include intricate features, such as a system for content management.
+It may also include intricate features, such as a system for content management, or complex web design trends.

 Remember that the more you implement, how much you charge should go up.
 An eCommerce website with a payment gateway will cost more than a simple portfolio website.